grea09/color/doc/article.jfpda16.md

 First, we define some new properties of partial plans.
 The following properties are taken from the original proof.
 We present them again for convenience.

 <div id="def:fullsupport" class="definition" name="Full Support">
 A partial plan $\pi$ is fully supported if each of its steps $o \in S$ is fully supported.
 A step is fully supported if each of its preconditions $f \in pre(o)$ is supported.
-A precondition is fully supported if it exists a causal link $l$ that provides it.
+A precondition is fully supported if there exists a causal link $l$ that provides it.
 We note:
 $$\Downarrow \pi \equiv
 \begin{array}{l}
     \forall o \in S \thickspace \forall f \in pre(o) \thickspace \exists l \in L_\pi^-(o): \\